nhinke/autonomous-quadrotor-control/README.md

 ## Future Work

-- extend aqc_driver to support more controllers (and therefore, more types of input from the input clients)
+- extend aqc_driver to support more controllers (and therefore, allow more types of input from the input clients)
 - develop really cool/interesting input clients for niche applications
 	- e.g. a bluetooth headset connect to a Raspberry Pi that could be carried around in your backpack while acting as the GCS machine, where the Raspberry Pi running a automatic speech recognition neural network like wav2vec (likely with additional hardware like a [TPU accelerator](https://coral.ai/products/accelerator/) to reduce latency) to extract setpoint commands from speech
 	- e.g. running input client in addition to aqc_driver on companion computer with depth camera (would likely required more powerful device such as NVIDIA Jetson Xavier) to track and follow another moving multicopter